pDphlighter/af3cli/README.md

 You can also specify IDs or a number in connection with an SDF file, whereby it should be noted that the number of manually specified IDs must correspond to the number of ligands in the SDF file.
 If a number is specified, all entries in the SDF are then multiplied by this number.

 In Python, the number or explicit IDs can be specified when initializing `Ligand` or `Sequence` objects.
-If both parameters are specified, their count must match.
+If both parameters are specified, IDs are prioritized.
 The registration or automatic assignment of IDs only takes place in connection with an `InputFile` object and is carried out when the file is converted into a dictionary (e.g. when the file is written).
+If the IDs of a sequence are changed after they have already been registered, the `IDRegister` must be reset.

 ```python
 ligand = SMILigand(